awesomephant/blog/_posts/2017-10-01-teaching-machines-to-draw.md

 I've [adapted a script I wrote earlier this year](https://github.com/awesomephant/robotics/blob/master/svgToInstructions.js) to convert SVG files to machine instructions, but it looks like it needs some more work before it is usable.
 For shapes with straight lines (```<polygon>```, ```<line>)```, ```<rectangle>``` etc.) it just extracts the points.
 Shapes with Bezier curves in them are converted into straight line segments - if the resolution on this is high enough, it should look like a smooth curve in the drawings.

 [This is my git repo for all of this.](https://github.com/awesomephant/robotics)

+## November 24, 2017

+I've had three drawings stolen from the studio, which I guess is some form of compliment.
+Some ideas by people I talked to about the machine:

+- Everyone likes the little glitches and inconsistencies resulting from vibration, the motors getting stuck and ink bleeding out into the paper.
+This becomes especially visible in very repetitive pieces, where every little glitch stands out.
+- The ballpoint drawings especially have a print-like quality to them - a bit like etchings.
+- Make an explicit link to Sol Lewitt, maybe feed the machine actual Sol Lewitt instructions.
+(This seems possible using some modern language processing model - Microsoft Bot Framework being the one I've worked with before.
+- Find ways of feeding the machine other than Illustrator files - some degree of randomisation might lead to more interesting resutls
+- Do something where a human draws alongside the machine - similar to [this Google demo](https://blog.google/topics/machine-learning/play-duet-computer-through-machine-learning/) in which a computer accompanies a human pianist through machine learning
+- Using music to feed the machine
+- Using found imagery (off Google images) to reproduce on the machine
+- Find ways of making images that are less obviously vector-based (this would probably be some kind of cross-hatching.
+I am interested in creating images that are a bit less defined, more focussed on tonal differences than lines.)
+- Go up in format, either A1 or A0 (I haven't measured, but I think the largest the machine can do is somewere between A1 and A0)
+- I should oil the machine (Yes)
+- I'm interested in using 3d imagery to feed the machine - maybe topographic maps or line renderings of 3d objects.
+A lot of the repetition drawings I've been making are already going in this diretion.